 In recent weeks, many of us are experiencing strong emotions related to the growing concerns over COVID-19.
 Every day seems to bring more reports of confirmed cases and that number continues to rise according to the California Department of Public Health.
 We are advised to practice social distancing, wear Personal Protective Equipment when we are outside, and have been told we are “safer at home” rather than in our general surroundings.
 Because of this, many businesses have temporarily (or unfortunately, in some cases, permanently) closed, whilst others have had to introduce things like shield guards and temperature checks to protect staff and the general public.
 And where possible, businesses have had to instruct employees to work from home to further help to protect the population.
 Working from home can have many complications and is completely out of the norm for many employees.
 In fact, many of us will have never worked from home before and thus it will be an entirely alien concept.
 There are things that can be done to try and make it a smoother transition (see this article entitled ‘How to Maximize Remote Working Experience During COVID-19‘ for help and guidance) but there is no ignoring the fact that it is only going to add more stress at an already tense time.
-Because of all this, we can find that stress and anxiety are increasing, spiraling into unwarranted fears.
+Because of all this, we can find that stress and anxiety are increasing, spiralling into unwarranted fears.
 Losing social contact has also impacted our emotional wellbeing and although many of us have turned to virtual means, we are still finding ourselves feeling overwhelmed with the uncertainty of COVID-19.
 Although many parts of this pandemic are out of our control, it is important to identify what we do have control over.

 Here are some helpful tips on managing stress and anxiety during this chaotic time.

 · Set Boundaries – It is important to keep yourself up to date with information on various media platforms, but if you find yourself consumed with this information then set media limits.